zivtech/puppet-rethinkdb/README.md

 You can pass ini file configurations directly through the instance configuration by hassing a hash to the `conf` parameter.

-Below we install rethink *without* setting up an instance and then
+Below we install rethink *without* setting up an instance and then define two separate instances.
+Please note that we are setting port offset in the configuration so that the default ports will not collide.

 ```` puppet
 class { 'rethinkdb':